AlexWrightWatkinson/AlexWrightWatkinson/README.md

 ### **Persistence of Vision Display (MEng Project)**
 A 1-metre dynamically-addressed POV display: wirelessly powered, video-driven, and timing-critical.
-I led the Raspberry Pi subsystem (C/Python), video decode, SIMD-backed transforms, and custom SPI streaming protocol.
+I led the Raspberry Pi subsystem (C), video decode, SIMD-backed transforms, and custom SPI streaming protocol.
 Handling both image and video up to 30 FPS.

 ### What I'm Working On